 There is one structural change in Indian pharma's AI adoption that is undersold and important.
 AI procurement has, until recently, been an IT decision.
 The IT organisation evaluated platforms, negotiated contracts, selected tools, and rolled them out to functions.
 This worked when AI was infrastructure.
 It does not work, anymore, when AI is workflow.

 What has changed is that AI workloads with the highest production value are workflow-shaped, not infrastructure-shaped.
-They live inside a specific function (regulatory, pharmacovigilance, medical affairs, manufacturing), they use that function's domain language, they require that function's domain experts to evaluate and improve them, and they are deployed against that function's KPIs.
+They live inside a specific commercial function (sales, marketing, sales excellence, commercial analytics), they use that function's domain language, they require that function's domain experts to evaluate and improve them, and they are deployed against that function's KPIs: Rx share, coverage, secondary movement, market share against IQVIA.
 The IT organisation is necessary but not sufficient.
-The Head of Regulatory or Head of Pharmacovigilance is making the decisions that used to be made by the Head of IT.
+The Head of Sales Excellence or the Brand Manager is making the decisions that used to be made by the Head of IT.

 What it means for the next twelve months